diyscif/diyscif/scif-thesis.md

 Electric power lines supply the SCIF space through a Holland Shielding Systems compact high performance power line filter model 8020-2-16.
-It is mounted to the shielding material as specified in [section 6.4.4](#penetrations).
+It is mounted to the shielding material as specified in [_section 6.4.5_](#electromagnetic-shield-penetrations).
 Control lines for the AC unit, access control system, and intrusion detection system are fed through rigid conduit and penetrate the electromagentic shield through a Holland Shielding Systems signal line filter model 8090-2-16-100, also mounted to the attenuating shell.
 Data lines are converted to optical fibre before passing out of the SCIF space through special hollow conductors.
 Optionally, data connections are encrypted to a secure exit node over an encrypted VPN uplink.
 Footage from the surveillance camera is transmitted over an external data uplink to the ZoneMinder system, which is made accessible inside the SCIF over the shielded data uplink.

-Refrigerant lines for the AC unit are fed through purpose-built pipe penetrations as specified in [section 6.4.4](#penetrations).
+Refrigerant lines for the AC unit are fed through purpose-built pipe penetrations as specified in [_section 6.4.5_](#electromagnetic-shield-penetrations).
 Screws for affixing cables, ducts, lighting and other components puncture the electromagnetic shield through special shielding anchor plates.

 ![SCIF Floor Plan Showing Ventillation Duct and AC Unit](images/scif_floorplan2.jpg){height=40%}